ahaffg/coedseren/README.md

 It is likely that the final designs will look a little different as I become more familiar with the technologies and implications of responsive design, however I hope that I will be able to achieve something similar to this.
 I believe these designs are clean, intuative and encourage interaction and exploration.

-I hope that I am also able to demonstrate a wide range of functions within the website without falling prey to "cotent creep" or implementing function over design.
+I hope that I am also able to demonstrate a wide range of functions within the website without falling prey to "content creep" or implementing function over design.

 ## Initial Design Idea

 ![initial-design-idea](/assets/images/mockup-look.jpg)

 This was my original mock-up which I created in order to get a better idea of layout, and how the colours and images would sit together.
-I was overall happy with the result, but I was a little concerened it might be too cluttered, which is why I tried to strip as much as possible from the final design.
+Overall I was happy with the result, but I was a little concerened it might be too cluttered, which is why I tried to strip as much as possible from the final design.

 #### Header With Logo and Navigation Bar Section
-  - The Header consists of Coedseren's lgo, that is aligned to the left and a Menu that is aligned to the right.
+  - The Header consists of Coedseren's logo that is aligned to the left and a Menu that is aligned to the right.
-  - Featured on all four pages, the navigation bar includes links to the Home page, Wear page and Connect page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages the Navigation Bar includes links to the Home page, Wear page and Connect page and is identical in each page to allow for easy navigation.
-  - In order to make navigation easier between the pages, the navigation bar is fixed on top when the user scrolls up an down.
+  - In order to make navigation easier between the pages, the Navigation Bar is fixed on top when the user scrolls up an down.
   - The Header is at a fixed position on top and follows the user as the user scrolls down the page.
-  - Although I could have employed a toggle function to colapse the nav bar on mobile devices, I actually really like how it looks in the smaller version.
-I feel its still legible and looks very stylish so I have decided to keep it as it is.
+  - Although I could have employed a toggle function to collapse the Navigation Bar on mobile devices, I actually really like how it looks in the smaller version.
+I feel it's still legible and looks very stylish so I have decided to keep it as it is.
 ![Header and navigation](/assets/images/screenshot-logo-and-nav-bar.jpg)
 #### Home Page Hero Image Section
   - The Home Page Hero Image Section contains a hero image, header and a paragraph.